 If you are an entrepreneur, you’ve likely seen ads from marketing gurus and ninjas.
 And not the gurus from ancient Indian traditions or the ninjas from feudal Japan.
-These marketers all portray themselves as gurus, ninjas, experts or whatever other buzz word they’ve come up with.
+These marketers all portray themselves as gurus, ninjas or whatever other marketing expert buzz words they’ve come up with.

 So what’s wrong with the ever-expanding marketing guru world?
 It’s not that they are not good at promoting themselves, their courses, and their products.
 These self-proclaimed marketing gurus are sometimes true experts in the promotional aspect of marketing.

 The problem is that they are bastardizing what some entrepreneurs consider marketing.
 And it’s a huge detriment to these entrepreneurs.
 Many walk away from the bombardment of gurus thinking one of two things:

 - Gurus are not real and a huge waste of money, and therefore all marketing is a waste of money, or

 - Gurus are true experts in marketing, and therefore their offerings need to be studied in order to run the most profitable business.